MicrosoftDocs/azure-stack-docs/azure-stack/user/migrate-azure-stack-to-aks-engine.md

 This article tells how to migrate existing workloads on the Azure Kubernetes Service (AKS) on Azure Stack Hub preview to AKS Engine on Azure Stack Hub, and summarizes feature differences between the services.
 The AKS on Azure Stack Hub preview is being deprecated in favor of extending support for AKS Engine on Hub.

-To learn more about AKS Engine, see the [AKS Engine overview](azure-stack-kubernetes-aks-engine-overview.md) and reiew the [feature comparison table](#compare-aks-engine-features-with-aks) in this article.
+To learn more about AKS Engine, see the [AKS Engine overview](azure-stack-kubernetes-aks-engine-overview.md) and reiew the [feature comparison](#compare-aks-engine-features-with-aks) in this article.

 ## Migrate workloads to AKS Engine